Ballantine Books | 2018

 The combination of all of these things is, yes, a lot.
 The plotting is full, but it’s easy to keep track of because the characters are distinctive and interesting, existing in their separate circles until they are required by Erin to further the plot, kind of like a thriller Venn diagram.

 I wouldn’t say I was caught up in the thriller aspects of the novel, as much as I was engaged by the charm of good girl Erin trying to figure out how to be bad.
-There was something very pure in the writing, whether it was googling how to bury a body or searching out information on guns, or figuring out claims to property found in the sea.
+There was something very pure in her progression, whether it was googling how to bury a body or searching out information on guns, or figuring out claims to property found in the sea.
 It was extremely endearing to me, gave me the sense of doing things with Erin as opposed to being a viewer.

 It fit perfectly with the character of Erin, who is the POV of the novel, but it also allows the author to write a lot of pointless, over-explained detail which can get tedious.
 The story could have benefited from a bit more editing as Steadman definitely suffered from the first-time-author “I need you to see everything I’m seeing” over-description curse.